vlang/v/doc/docs.md

 from heap variables and from globals), allowing to tweak the code in the merged functions quickly.

-When there are more substantial changes (to data structures, or to functions that were not marked), you will have to retart the running app manually.
+When there are more substantial changes (to data structures, or to functions that were not marked), you will have to restart the running app manually.

 ### Cross-platform shell scripts in V